 St. Maarten Causeway Bridge, Phillipsburg, Sint Maarten

-The Dutch Caribbean territory of Sint Maarten has its own “love zone” right on the St. Maarten Causeway Bridge, where three giant heart-shaped installations are covered with locks adoringly placed by tourists and locals alike.
-Spanning the full width of the Simpson Bay Lagoon, couples enjoy a lovely stroll over one of the island's many serene lagoons before placing their locks.
+The Dutch Caribbean territory of Sint Maarten has its own "love zone" right on the St. Maarten Causeway Bridge, where three giant heart-shaped installations are covered with locks adoringly placed by tourists and locals alike.
+Couples enjoy a lovely stroll over the Simpson Bay Lagoon before placing their locks.

 Magere Brug, Amsterdam, Netherlands

-Magere Brug goes by many names including Kerkstraatbrug (its original moniker), “the skinny bridge,” and “the kissing bridge”.
-At night, the ever-romantic drawbridge is lit by 1,200 lamps, and it is believed that sealing your love with a kiss while sailing underneath guarantees a never-ending partnership.
+Magere Brug goes by many names, including Kerkstraatbrug (its original moniker), "the skinny bridge," and "the kissing bridge."
+At night, the drawbridge is lit by 1,200 lamps, and it is believed that sealing your love with a kiss while sailing underneath it guarantees a never-ending partnership.
 With this historic love connection, it’s clear why this became Amsterdam’s most popular bridge for interlocked lovers.

 Napa Valley Wine Train Love Lock Bridge, Napa, California

 Napa is one of the world’s most romantic destinations.
-In downtown Napa, there is a small pedestrian love locks bridge connecting the Napa Valley Wine Train station and the boarding platform where couples can declare their commitment.
-Your lock will be in good company, too; there’s a commemorative padlock in honor of The Big Bang Theory’s Amy and Sheldon’s kiss on the famous Napa train.
+In the downtown area, there is a small pedestrian love lock bridge connecting the Napa Valley Wine Train station and the boarding platform where couples can declare their commitment.
+And your lock will be in good company—there’s a commemorative padlock in honor of The Big Bang Theory’s Amy and Sheldon’s kiss on the famous Napa train.

 Makartsteg Bridge, Salzburg, Austria

-Marketsteg Bridge in Salzburg is so synonymous with couples that it’s called the “Love Locks Bridge.”
+Marketsteg Bridge in Salzburg is so synonymous with couples that it's called "Lovers Bridge."
 Crossing the Salzach River, it was built in 2001 and named after the Austrian painter Hans Makart.
-It’s as romantic a backdrop as any to profess your unending love with panoramic views of the city including the Cathedral and the hillside Hohensalzburg Fortress and it’s a stone’s throw from Mozart’s old residence.
+It’s as romantic a backdrop as any to profess your unending love with panoramic views of the city, including the Salzburg Cathedral and the hillside Hohensalzburg Fortress.
+It’s also a stone’s throw from Mozart’s old residence.